 Sleeping in a hammock when camping seems like a really great idea.
 When I heard for the first time about the new trend in camping of sleeping in hammocks, I thought it sounded fantastic.
 So I got a hammock and got ready for the best night of sleep in my life.
 Unfortunately, that did not happen.
 I found trying to sleep all night in a hammock to be extremely uncomfortable, cold and much worse than just sleeping in a normal tent.

-However, I have learned some tips since then that have really helped me to get a better sleep in a hammock.
+However, I have learned some tips since then that have really helped me to get a night of better sleep in a hammock.
 In fact, I actually really enjoy camping a whole lot more than I used to!
 In this post, I’d like to share the tips that made a big difference for me so that hopefully it will help you on your camping journey.

 Tip #1: Put Something Between You and the Hammock